bright/new-www/content/blog/2019-09-02-4-things-we-love-about-building-mvps.md

 ## **3. MVPs set the groundwork for fruitful cooperation**

-You’ve guessed it – building an MVP let’s both clients and ourselves test out way more than the product itself.
-During the time spent on drafting and developing the MVP, both sides get to see what it’s like working together.
+You’ve guessed it – building an MVP let’s both clients and ourselves test out way more than the product itself. **During the time spent on drafting and developing the MVP, both sides get to see what it’s like working together**.
 By the time we finish the first phase of the project, we can all picture what can be expected if we decide to work in the long run.

 Do we have the same understanding of the app’s goal?
 Have we worked out an atmosphere of openness and creativity where we enthusiastically discuss each other’s ideas?
 Or maybe there’s something we could do better as far as the workflow goes?